QualiSystemsLab/colony-cli/README.md

 `$ colony bp validate MyBlueprint`

-* If you want to a blueprint from another branch you can specify --branch argument or even check validation in a specific point in time by setting --commit:
+* If you want to validate a blueprint from another branch you can specify _--branch_ argument or even check validation in a specific point in time by setting _--commit_:

     `$ colony bp validate MyBlueprint --branch dev --commit fb88a5e3275q5d54697cff82a160a29885dfed24`